Bradley Cooper Touching Oprah Winfrey’s Butt Caught On Camera, Already Dubbed Awkward

-Bradley Cooper and Oprah Winfrey have been photographed in a somewhat-compromising moment.
-As The Daily Mail reported earlier today, the talk show host and A Star Is Born actor are currently in Sicily as they join other celebrities for a Google event.
+Bradley Cooper and Oprah Winfrey have been photographed in a somewhat compromising moment.
+As the Daily Mail reported earlier today, the talk show host and A Star Is Born actor are currently in Sicily as they join other celebrities for a Google event.
 Today’s snaps were less about the technology and more about the physical activity, with Cooper seen aiding Winfrey as she rode a bicycle.

 Photos showed 65-year-old Oprah putting herself through her paces on a two-wheeler as she flaunted her curves in white athleisurewear.
-The Oprah Winfrey Show star seemed to be doing fine on her own in some photos, although others equally appeared to be showing her needing a helping hand.
+The Oprah Winfrey Show star seemed to be doing fine on her own in some photos, although others appeared to show her needing a helping hand.
 Cooper was photographed standing behind Winfrey as she steadied herself with both legs on the ground.
 Unfortunately, several images showed the 44-year-old with his hand on the bicycle’s seat.
 While one photo showed the actor’s hand getting dangerously close to Winfrey’s rear, another showed full contact with it.

 Of course, the situation was risking some body contact.
 Placing one’s hand on an occupied bicycle seat is going to enter risky territory.

-It looks like both viewers to The Daily Mail‘s report and social media, in general, have noticed the photos.
+It looks like both viewers to the Daily Mail‘s report and social media, in general, have noticed the photos.

 This picture of Bradley Cooper helping Oprah on a bike has sent me miles deep into the Earth's crust. pic.twitter.com/FoqZcHcuoI